Click Here to Download PDF

 Negative Gearing & Property

-- Properties are expected to generate profits only through Capital Gains and there is no guarantee that the value of the property will appreciate enough during the holding period to cover your losses.
+- Properties are expected to generate profits only through capital gains and the gains need to be greater than the total losses incurred over the course of the holding period.
+Of course, there is no guarantee that the value of the property will appreciate, or at least appreciate enough to cover your losses.

-To broadly illustrate how negative gearing works let's assume you buy a flat or unit for $400,000 in your personal name and borrow $350,000 to fund the purchase.
+Let’s assume you buy a unit for $400,000 in your personal name and borrow $350,000 to fund the purchase.
 The funds are borrowed at an interest rate of 8% and the weekly rent is $450 or $23,400 a year.
-Ongoing costs including agent's fees at 7% of the rent, rates, insurance, repairs and maintenance and other expenses are summarised below:
+Ongoing costs including agent’s fees, rates, insurance, repairs and maintenance and other expenses are summarised below:

 |Rental Income - 52 Weeks @ $450